What is Broadband Genie?

 In theory yes, but probably not for the majority of people.
 Some analysts predict 4G mobile broadband will eventually outperform home, fixed-line broadband.
 But currently, mobile internet speeds (despite the advertising) very rarely match up to home broadband.

 The same goes for the reliability of signal.
 And, with the best broadband providers now pushing fibre to speed faster than 100Mb the gap has widened, not shrunk.
 However, mobile broadband is great in certain situations and for certain types of users: it's obviously great on the move, and also as a backup to your home or business broadband connection, while students flitting between halls of residence, the family home and the library often find it ideal.
-Then, if you're only using broadband to check the net, use social networking sites such as Facebook and Twitter, or for a bit of sat nav, you may be fine with just access via your smartphone.
+Then, if you're only using broadband to check the net, use social networking sites such as Facebook and Twitter, or for a bit of sat nav, you may be fine with just access via your phone.

 While mobile broadband is getting faster with 4G, it would be risky to rely on it for large downloads, television services or essential connections.
 And the reality is that 4G has very little coverage as yet - most places you'll have 3G internet coverage at best, even if you have a 4G device.
 If you can afford to, right now it's best to go with the best of both worlds.